 They both have the same tensile strength which is 70000 PSI.
 Except for the vertical downhill, both of them can be used in any position.
 Both have the same arc characteristics which is a soft arc.
 Both work in drag motion.

 So, what makes them different from each other?
-Well, follow this article to get the answer.
+Follow this article to get the answer.
 I will break down each distinct feature of these two.
 So, let’s get started with the 7014 vs 7018 welding rods.
-(Read more about 1/8 vs 3/32 Welding Rods).

 7018 welding consists of low hydrogen coating.
 This makes it unsuitable to store in a moist or damp environment.
-Storing 7018 welding rod in moist condition will affect its low hydrogen coatings.
-This feature leads it to keep it in the oven before use.
+Storing 7018 welding rod in moist areas will affect its low hydrogen coatings.
+This characteristic is the reason why it is kept in the oven before use.

 Whereas, 7014 welding rod is of titanium coating.
 It can be stored in moist or damp conditions.
 Moisture will not affect it to that extent.
-So, in terms of storage condition, 7014 is pretty much more comfortable than the 7018 welding rod.
-(Read more about: Welding rod ovens)
+So, in terms of storage conditions, 7014 is more comfortable than the 7018 welding rod.

-They both have different flux coating.
-This one is the only structural difference between these two welding rods.
+These two have different flux coating.
+This one is the only structural difference between the two welding rods.
 7018 has a low hydrogen coating of potassium iron.
-Actually, it is specially designed to weld steel that consists of high carbon.
-(Read more about welding vs electrician).
+It is specially designed to weld steel that consists of high carbon.

 So it makes sense why it has the coating of low hydrogen.
 While 7014 has the coating of titanium iron powder.

 While 7018 welding rod is mostly used by professionals.
-It is a bit sophisticated and may not be compatible with the beginner.
+It is a bit sophisticated and may not be compatible for use by beginner.

-7018 has the fast freezing capability while 7014 doesn’t have that.
-These features of 7018 added advantage for the welder to work in an uncomfortable position.
-(Check details about: 7013 Welding)
+7018 has a fast freezing capability while 7014 doesn’t.
+This feature of 7018 added an advantage for the welder to be able to work in an uncomfortable position.

 Frequently Asked Questions (FAQs)